JainAbhi2411/DineQR/docs/prd.md

 - **'Reorder' Button on Order Card**:
   - Positioned on each order card in list view
   - Tap to reorder entire order
-  - All items added to cart with saved customizations
+  - All items added to cart with saved customizations (including half/full selections)
   - Confirmation toast: 'Items added to cart'\n
 - **Modify Reorder Before Placing**:
   - After reorder, cart opens automatically
-  - Customer can edit items, quantities, customizations
+  - Customer can edit items, quantities, customizations (including changing half/full selection)
   - Remove items if needed
   - Add new items from menu
   - Proceed to checkout when ready